geriux/geriux/README.md

 Time tracker to track your daily activities, this is an Expo project created with create-expo-app.

-🚀 **Tech Stack:** React Native, React, Expo, TypeScript, NativeWind, VictoryNative
+🚀 **Tech Stack:** React Native, React, Expo, TypeScript, Firebase Data Connect, GraphQL, NativeWind, VictoryNative

 ### Gutenberg Mobile Editor for the WordPress iOS and Android apps
 🔗 [Repo](https://github.com/wordpress-mobile/gutenberg-mobile)